 Robert Kudielka (ed.), Bridget Riley: Dialogues on Art, introduction by Richard Shone, London 1995

-Bridget Louise Riley (born 24 April 1931) is an English painter who is one of the foremost exponents of Op art.
-She currently lives and works in London, Cornwall and the Vaucluse in France.
+Bridget Louise Riley (born 24 April 1931) is an English painter known for her op art paintings.
+She lives and works in London, Cornwall and the Vaucluse in France.